oppicery/Grade-12-Robotics/README.md

 # Grade-12-Robotics
-Collection of assignments completed as part of the Grade 12 Robotics course (TER4M) that I took
+Collection of assignments completed as part of the Grade 12 Robotics course (TER4M)

 <b>Avoidance Bot</b> <br/>
 -Car that moves forward and is able to detect a box and drive around it automatically <br/>